mohits823/thread-chat/README.md

 # Thread-Chat
 This is a demo Proof-Of-Concept project for Thread Replies to chat messages.

-- data_flow/ : This defines data linking between message -> thread_replies.
+- data_flow      : This defines data linking between message -> thread_replies.
-- wire_frames/ : Defines the look and feel of main message screen and thread_replies.
+- wire_frames    : Defines the look and feel of main message screen and thread_replies.
-- src/ : Root folder for all components for Chat-Screen.
+- src            : Root folder for all components for Chat-Screen.
+- design_doc.txt : Feature document to define working & implementation.

 # Getting Started